 Cell phone industry, new car dealers and banks top the list for most complained about industries

-“While BBB saw a seven percent increase in complaints, we also experienced a 15 percent increase in requests from consumers for pre-purchase information on the reliability of businesses,” said Steve Cox, BBB spokesperson.
-“Given the current economic recession, consumers are being more cautious on where and how they spend their money and are looking for objective information that helps them easily and quickly make informed decisions on the reliability of businesses.”
+“In addition to a seven percent increase in complaints, the BBB also experienced a 15 percent increase in consumer requests for pre-purchase information on the reliability of businesses,” said Karen Nalven, BBB President.
+“It is evident that consumers are being more cautious on where and how they spend their money and are searching for objective information that can help them easily and quickly make informed decisions on the reliability of businesses.”

 The cell phone industry received the largest number of complaints with 36,710, a nine percent increase over last year.
 New car dealers ranked second with 27,555 complaints and also saw a nine percent increase.
 Rounding out the top three, banks received 21,021 complaints, an increase of 15 percent.